The Art of Building a High Performance Field Service Team

 Infrastructure directly impacts field teams’ performance and productivity, as it facilitates movement between people, processes, and goods.
 Any bottlenecks or complications can slow down the movement thus affecting the service resolution time and the quality of service as well.

 Hence the focus here should always be on improving systems that enhance every aspect of people, processes, and tools.
-The simplest example could be replacing paper-based processes with digital systems that could improve operational performance.
+The simplest example could be replacing paper-based processes with digital document management systems that could improve operational performance.

 According to a Deloitte report, “94% of executives and 88% of employees believe a distinct workplace culture is important to business success.”
 Often the problem with the workspace culture is the disconnect between executives talking about culture and those who have to embrace the culture.